antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 diagram, which is what .NET 5 does: it provides a unified implementation where all parties build on the same foundation and thus get the same version number.

-## .NET Standard exposes platform-specific APIs
+## Problem 3: .NET Standard exposes platform-specific APIs

 When we designed .NET Standard, [we had to make pragmatic concessions][problem-3] in order to avoid breaking the library ecosystem too